awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

   --step-adjustments MetricIntervalUpperBound=0.0,ScalingAdjustment=-2
 ```

-The output includes the ARN that serves as a unique name for the policy\.
-Later, you can use either the ARN or a combination of the policy name and group name to specify the policy\.
-Store this ARN in a safe place\.
-You need it to create CloudWatch alarms\.
+Record the policy's Amazon Resource Name \(ARN\)\.
+You need it to create a CloudWatch alarm for the policy\.

 ```
 {